xietanu/Picotron-Wiki/system/util/cp/main.md

 ## src

-The source file
+The path to the source file/folder

 ## dest

-Path to a folder
+Path to a folder/file to replace

 Overwrites the folder with option `-f`